-I am a broadly trained environmental geographer and political ecologist interested in environmental philosophy, human dimensions of environmental change, climate justice, natural resource governance and conservation policy, and the role of emerging robotics, smart technologies, and big data analytics in producing novel encounters with and new understandings of nature.
-I also have expertise in conducting transdisciplinary action research.
-I have conducted research in regions across the Americas and Oceania, including the US-Mexico borderlands, Australia, and US west and southwest regions.
-My research draws on theoretical, conceptual, and methodological insights from political ecology, sustainability science, climate resilience, queer theory, digital geography, and spatial analysis & GIS.
+I am a broadly trained environmental geographer and political ecologist interested in environmental philosophy, climate justice and environmental racism/justice, natural resource extraction, governance and conservation policy, and the role of emerging robotics, smart technologies, and algorithms/AI in producing novel encounters with and new understandings of nature.
+I have ten years of expertise in capacity building for transdisciplinary action research and have conducted research in regions across the Americas and Oceania, including the US-Mexico borderlands, Australia, and US west and southwest regions.
+My research draws on theoretical, conceptual, and methodological insights from political ecology, sustainability science, climate resilience, queer theory, and digital geography.

 - Examining the role of robotics, automation, and autonomous technologies in shaping our resource extraction futures, including mining in ultra-deep underground environments, on the seafloor, and off-planet.
 I am intrigued by the ways big data environmental processing and analysis via complex algorithms increasingly shape environmental interventions and future imaginaries of human-environment relations.

 - B.A., Geography & History, The George Washington University, 2005

 - UHP 201: Sustainability and Technology in Los Angeles (Spring 2017, 2018, 2019)

 - ESP 200: California Environmental Issues: The Salton Sea (Fall 2018, 2019, 2020) (Digital stories from the Salton Sea)

 - ESP 400: Environmental Science & Policy Capstone Project (Fall 2020)

 - GEOG 321: Geography of Latin America (Spring 2022, 2023)

 - GEOG 325: Geography of Climate Change (Spring 2023)

 - GEOG/ESP 392: Climate Action at CSULB Service Learning (Fall 2023)